oscaralejandro1907/probability-in-R/README.md

 2. Analysis of a Book Structure.
 3. Distribution of words in a book.
 4. Aspects of Poisson Distribution.
+5. Aspects of Normal Distribution and Pseudo-random Numbers
+6. Statistical Tests

 See in [Modelos probabilistas aplicados (posgrado)](https://elisa.dyndns-web.com/teaching/prob/pisis/).